top of page

 Article 21

-• Occasional or occasional information.
+• Occasional or eventual information.

 Article 22

-6.5.
-OPERATION OF COMPUTER EQUIPMENT
+6.5 OPERATION OF COMPUTING EQUIPMENT

 Article 28